 Yes, you can get a mortgage with a default.
 Most lenders prefer applicants with cleaner credit.
 But there’s plenty of other mortgage lenders who’ll approve applicants with defaults.

-Often, the lenders who will be most appropriate for you if you have credit issues like a default are specialist lenders.
-Most specialist lenders are only available through specialist brokers.
-For example, Bluestone Mortgages help people with bad credit get a mortgage and can be more flexible with their lending criteria because they consider applicants on a case-by-case basis.
+Often, the lenders who'll be most appropriate for you if you have credit issues like a default are specialist lenders.
+Most specialist lenders are only available through specialist brokers - like us!

 A default on your credit report can be a defaulted bill or a defaulted payment.
-Your account goes into ‘default when you don’t pay a bill.
-Your account going into default happens when you agree to pay a certain amount of money for something, for example, a phone bill or energy bill, and then you don’t pay it.
+Your account goes into ‘default' when you don’t pay a bill.
+Your account goes into default when you agree to pay a certain amount of money for something (e.g. a phone bill or energy bill) and then you don’t pay it.

-When a lender sends you a notification to catch up with your payments, that is a default notice.
+When a lender sends you a notification to catch up with your payments, that's what's called a default notice.
 If you don’t catch up with your payments then your account will be closed.
 A default notice is your chance to stop the default from happening altogether.
-The best thing to do is to pay the amount owed immediately.
+You should pay the amount owed straightaway to avoid a default going on your credit file.

 If you want to know the definition of other mortgage terms, then check out our Glossary.

-A default will stay on your credit report for six years, even if you’ve paid off your debt in full.
-After six years, your default will disappear and won’t show up on your credit file – even if you haven’t paid it off in full.
+A default stays on your credit report for six years, even if you’ve paid off your debt in full.
+After six years, your default will disappear and won’t show up on your credit file – even if you never paid it off.

-If you don’t want to wait six years for your default to be removed from your credit file, then it might be possible to have your default removed.
-However, a default can only be removed from your credit file by the lender.
+If you don’t want to wait six years for your default to drop off your credit file, then it might be possible to have your default removed - but generally only if it's been put there by mistake.
+A default can only be removed from your credit file by the lender you owed money to in the first place.

-If you check your credit score and see there’s a default that should not be there, then you should contact the company that the default is registered with and ask for it to be removed.
-For example, if you can see that you have a default registered by Vodafone, get in touch with them.
+If you check your credit score and see there’s a default there by mistake, then you should contact the company that the default is registered with and ask for it to be removed.

 If you don’t have any luck with the company, you can contact your credit agency, and explain why the mark is incorrect and why it needs to be changed.
 The agency will then contact the lender and look into the default and see if it should be on your credit file.
 When your default is being looked into, a notice will be made alongside the default to let other lenders know its being looked into.

-If the lender agrees with you that the default is incorrect, it will be taken off your credit file.
-If the lender doesn’t agree, then you can take the complaint directly to the lender.
-If after eight weeks, the lender still doesn’t agree then you can contact the Financial Ombudsman.
+If the lender agrees with you that the default is incorrect, it'll be taken off your credit file.

-A default bill does negatively affect your credit score, but it doesn’t mean you’ll always be refused credit.
+A default on your file will bring down your credit rating and make your credit score lower.
+But it doesn’t mean you’ll always be refused credit.
 A default can set your credit score back up to around 350 points but this effect lessens over time.
-For example, a default that is more than 2 years old will have a negative effect of around 250 points.
-Whereas a default over 4 years old will make your credit score drop by around 200 points.
-The longer you have the default, the less it’ll affect your credit score.
+For example, a default that is more than two years old then it'll bring your score down by around 250 points.
+But when that default is over four years old, this will lessen to around 200 points.
+Generally, the older the default, the less it’ll affect your credit score.

-Some mortgage lenders will reject people with defaults even if they’ve been repaid.
+Some mainstream mortgage lenders (like the high street banks) will reject people outright if they have defaults on their credit file - even if they've been fully repaid.
 Other mortgage lenders may offer reasonable interest rates if your defaults are old and have been settled for a while.
-All lenders have their own lending criteria, some have a blanket policy not to lend to people with any kind of adverse credit, whereas others are way more lenient.
+All lenders have their own lending criteria, some have a blanket policy not to lend to people with any kind of adverse credit, whereas others (usually specialist lenders) are way more lenient.
+These specialist lenders are set up to deal with the complex stuff, but you can usually only access them through specialist mortgage brokers - like us!

 If you’ve been turned down for a mortgage because of having a default, then you’re in the right place.
-We’re experts in bad credit mortgages so get in touch.
-Or check out our Mortgages with a Default page for more information on your options.
+We’re experts in bad credit mortgages so get in touch to find out your options.

-Your credit score will improve gradually over time as a default gets older.
+Your credit score will improve gradually over time as a default gets older, as long as you work on maintaining an otherwise healthy credit file.

 Here are five things you can do to improve your credit score after getting a default: